 IATE annually issues a call for applications for its minority scholarship awards to chairs of recognized language arts teacher-education programs in Illinois colleges and universities.
 Applications, which must include a sample of student writing, a student essay, a recommendation from a professor, and a cover sheet, will be accepted beginning in May of the current year.
-Applications must be mailed to Janice Neuleib, Executive Secretary of IATE, and will be accepted no later than September of the current year.
+Applications must be sent to Shannon Radcliffe, Scholarship Chair of IATE, and will be accepted no later than September of the current year.

 The Minority Scholarship Committee will send out a call for applications to the chairs of public, recognized language arts teacher-education programs in Illinois colleges and universities in the spring.
 A follow-up call will be made in August.